diocomweb/website/docs/programs/terms.md

 d) Adhere to the requirements, governance, and other guidance as listed on the applicable program page;

-e) Strictly avoid any and all deceptive, misleading, illegal, immoral, or unethical practices that might be detrimental to the Diode Foundation, the Diode Network, Diode, or the public;
+e) Strictly avoid any and all deceptive, misleading, illegal, immoral, or unethical practices that might be detrimental to the Diode Foundation, the Diode Network, Diode, or the public - including unsolicited spam Zone invitations and innappropriate use of diode.link URLs;

 f) Not make any false or misleading representations with respect to the Diode Foundation, the Diode Network, or Diode;